ronaldoussoren/pyobjc/docs/api/module-objc.rst

    .. versionadded:: 3.0

-   .. attribute:: objc.options.verbose
+   .. attribute:: verbose

       When the value is :const:`True` the bridge will log more information.

       This currently results in output on the standard error stream whenever an exception is translated from Python to Objective-C.

-   .. attribute:: objc.options.use_kvo
+   .. attribute:: use_kvo

       The default value for the *__useKVO__* attribute on classes.